Exact Higher-order Bulk-boundary Correspondence of Corner-localized States: I. Introduction

-In this sense, the algebraic classification method allows an insightful start for the search of topological structures, but solid BBC cannot be established without complementary roles of rigorous case studies.
-As the field of higher-order topological insulators (HOTIs) hastily grew popular, however, a rigorous BBC has been often neglected that some boundary signatures---especially, corner-localized states---were entitled to be topological without clear causal relations to suggested bulk invariants.
-To be specific, the following framework has been widely exploited in the field of HOTI in recent years: (1) find a symmetry-protected bulk topological invariant of a given Hamiltonian model, (2) show that a corner-localized state appears when the Hamiltonian parameter condition gives rise to nontrivial bulk invariant, and (3) conclude that the corner state is topological because the phase diagram of its existence condition is identical to that of the bulk invariant.
-To rightly claim that a boundary signature stems from a topological origin, however, there needs to be a physical explanation how the bulk invariant leads to the emergence of the anomalous boundary properties.
-Otherwise, a topological nature of a boundary can be attributed to an irrelevant bulk invariant, or a trivial defect state can be mistaken to be considered topological, thereby obscuring true BBC.
+As the field of higher-order topological insulators (HOTIs) rapidly expanded, however, rigorous BBCs have often been replaced by an implicit assumption that the boundary signatures (e.g., corner-localized states) must be related to a specific bulk invariant that the host bulk Hamiltonian is most famously characterized by.
+To be specific, the following prescriptive framework is widely used in the field of HOTIs: (1) find a symmetry-protected bulk topological invariant of a given Hamiltonian model within a certain range of parameters, (2) uncover corner-localized states for the same parameters of the Hamiltonian as in (1), and (3) conflate (1) and (2) because both occur for the same parameters range.
+Because correlation does not imply causation, the above procedure does not necessarily imply that the boundary signature has a topological origin.
+A physical explanation is necessary to establish the causal relationship between bulk invariants and the emergence of anomalous boundary properties.
+Otherwise, a topological nature of a boundary can be attributed to an irrelevant bulk invariant, or a trivial defect state can be mistaken for a topological one, thereby obscuring true BBCs.